mciwing/mciwing.github.io/README.md

 poetry run mkdocs serve
 ```

-The site will be available at `localhost:8000`
+The site is served at `localhost:8000`

 </details>